KyleTelfer/Physics_Within_Volume/Framework_Overview/README.md

 ---

-## Example: Work Done at Sea Level

-One of the first examples I encountered was the **undocumented mathematical conditions of work done in regards to atmosphere at sea level**.
-Here’s how the 5-step interaction helped me address this issue:

-1. **Perception (My Volume)**: I observed that lifting an object at sea level requires effort, and I used the formula \( W = F \cdot d \) to calculate the work done.
-2. **Interpretation (My Volume)**: I calculated the work done as \( W = 98.1 \, \text{J} \) for lifting a 10 kg object by 1 meter.
+## Comedic Example: An Old Married Couple Arguing

+The **5-step interaction** can even be applied to everyday situations, like an old married couple arguing over the same thing but saying it differently.
+Here’s how the process plays out:

+1. **Perception (My Volume)**:
+   - **Observation**: I observe that the living room is messy.
+   - **Interpretation**: I interpret this as my spouse not cleaning up after themselves.
+   - **Communication**: I say, “You never clean up around here!”

+2. **Interpretation (The Other Volume)**:
+   - **Observation**: My spouse observes that the living room is messy.
+   - **Interpretation**: They interpret this as me being too busy to help with chores.
+   - **Communication**: They say, “You’re always too busy to help!”

-3. **Communication (The Interaction)**: I shared my understanding of work done, assuming the formula accounted for all factors.
+3. **Communication (The Interaction)**:
-4. **Interpretation (The Other Volume)**: The other volume pointed out that the formula does not account for atmospheric pressure, which exerts a force on the object.
-5. **Perception (The Other Volume)**: The other volume refined the calculation to include the work required to displace the air, resulting in a more accurate understanding of work done at sea level.
+   - **Misunderstanding**: Both of us are saying the same thing—the living room is messy—but we’re expressing it differently, leading to an argument.

+4. **Interpretation (Revisited)**:
+   - **Feedback**: After cooling down, we realize that we’re both frustrated about the same issue: the messy living room.
+   - **Refined Interpretation**: The problem isn’t about blame; it’s about finding a solution together.

+5. **Perception (Revisited)**:
+   - **Refined Observation**: We observe the living room again, this time with a shared understanding.
+   - **Action**: We decide to create a cleaning schedule to address the issue together.

 ---